 - You might need to protect intellectual property (IP) owned by your business.

-- Once you are trading, you might find you need help chasing debts or with other legal disputes.
+- You might find you need help chasing debts or with other legal disputes.

 2. Basic contract law